 However, still with that same, strong sense of wanting to make a difference in people’s lives, yet also, still totally terrified, I wondered; what if my publishing company fails?
 What if I don’t know enough to make it work?
 What if I only encounter more of those lowered eyebrows?
 Relief quickly came when I informed myself using Lulu Resources, and spoke with a representative.
 I was immediately encouraged, supported, and thoroughly informed.
 With Lulu, I felt totally confident and ready.

 That’s not to say, in starting a business, there haven’t been challenges, but I can now have a hand in changing lives and indeed, expressions.
 A lot of people talk about challenges that come with the first two years of a business, but if I am to be totally honest, it has been more of a blessing than a struggle.
 You see, I’m not doing it on my own.
 I’m part of a movement of entrepreneurs realizing the potential that partnering with Lulu offers.
 And knowing how passionate Lulu is about their authors and business partners, how could I not succeed?

-I get to format incredible manuscripts, illustrate eye-catching covers, share my clients work with the world, and all the while, creating new connections with writers who I may have never previously crossed paths with.
+I get to format incredible manuscripts, illustrate eye-catching covers, share my client’s work with the world, and all the while, create new connections with writers who I may have never previously crossed paths with.

 Through writing, I’ve learnt to be persistent and take chances.
 Through publishing, I’ve learnt that all of my clients are unique and have different needs, and to take the lowered brows in my stride.
 So don’t be afraid to attend that class, educate yourself, and write that poem with enthusiasm.
 Never allow negativity to fog your path.
 And take chances when people tell you it is impossible.
 But above all, always keep your expectations and your eyebrows raised, all the way up there… sky high!